RajDandhare/jenkins-pipeline-in-aws/README.md

 We have to Create two files in that Repo. name 'Dockerfile', 'index.html', For example you can use files which is avilable in this Repo.<br />
 'Dockerfile' is need for building the images and 'index.html' be our website file.

-Now add two Files 'docker-build.yml', 'docker-deploy.yml' on same location.
-This Files will Build image and deploy container respectively.
-Use the files which is provided in this Repository.

 We need this Repo. in our VM, make directory in '/' name 'git_files'

     sudo mkdir /git-files
     cd /git-files
     git clone 'URL of your git repo.'

+Now add two Files 'docker-build.yml', 'docker-deploy.yml' on location '/git-files/'repository_name/'.
+This Files will Build image and deploy container respectively.
+Use the files which is provided in this Repository.

 ### **Step 5 :**  Creating Pipeline